 - an adult must deliver the fully labelled medicine to the school office in the original container, it should also be collected from there. - an official form must be used to give us the relevant details (forms are available from the school office) - we cannot guarantee to undertake to administer medicines at precise times. - the child has to remember to come to the school office for themselves (we shall try to remind younger children).

-We do not administer non-prescription medicines such as Calpol.
+We will not administer any non-prescription medicines.
+There are only two exceptions to this: